Tamago55/AI-PaperMiner/README.md

-# OverView
+# Overview

 AI-PaperMiner is a program that simplifies the process of finding academic papers.
 All you need to do is provide a list of model case papers that represent what you are looking for and specify your search keywords.
 AI-PaperMiner then automatically retrieves paper information from various databases.
 Following this, the AI automatically groups the papers, identifying those most relevant to your needs.

+The .ipynb file is designed to run on Google Colab.

 # Steps for Usage of AI-PaperMiner for Academic Research

 ## 1. Data Collection using Findpapers

 ### Setting Up the Tool
-- **Install Findpapers**: Install the Findpapers repository on Google Colab.
+- **Install Findpapers**: Install the Findpapers(https://github.com/jonatasgrosman/findpapers) repository on Google Colab.

 ### Configuring Your Search
 - **Define Search Parameters**: Customize your search by defining queries with relevant keywords and logical operators (AND, OR).
 Set your desired publication date range, the number of papers you wish to retrieve, and select the databases you want to search.